rastersoft/autovala/wiki/autovala-fileformat.5.md

 The project file has a very simple format.
 Usually you don't need to manually edit it, but when the guesses of autovala are incorrect, you can do it, and your changes will be remembered each time you refresh the file.

-The current version for the project file format is **23**.
+The current version for the project file format is **24**.

 The file is based on commands in the format:

         command: data

 one in each line.
+Each command can be optionally be prefixed with an asterisk (*).
+In that case, it is assumed that the command has been created automatically by AutoVala, after applying the guessing rules, and will be erased and regerenated every time the .avprj file is recreated.
+If the command lacks the asterisk, it is assumed that it has been manually added by the user, so it will be preserved between refreshes.

-Every line that starts with # is ignored (is a comment), but also will be removed when the file is recreated.
+Every line that starts with # is ignored (is a comment), but they will be associated with the next command.
+This means that comments will be preserved, as long as they are associated with a manually added command; comments put before an automatically added command will be lost.

 Except where otherwise is specified, the paths must be relative to the project path.